 Salem State's First Year Reading Experience (FYRE) Program

-The First Year Experience (FYE) office is pleased to announce that Salem State’s First Year Reading Experience (FYRE) selection for the 2020-2021 academic year is “Tell Me Who You Are: Sharing Our Stories of Race, Culture, and Identity - A Road Map for Cultivating Racial Literacy” by Winona Guo and Priya Vulchi.
+The First Year Experience (FYE) office is pleased to announce that Salem State’s First Year Reading Experience (FYRE) selection for the 2021-2022 academic year is “Tell Me Who You Are: Sharing Our Stories of Race, Culture, and Identity - A Road Map for Cultivating Racial Literacy” by Winona Guo and Priya Vulchi.

 The FYRE program connects new students to the university community through a shared reading experience, welcoming them to a culture that values the thoughtful discussion of ideas.

-First-year students will receive the book free of charge at their summer orientation session.
+First-year students will receive the book free of charge via mail in late June.
 On opening day (the day before classes begin in the fall), first-year students meet with faculty, librarians, administrators, staff, and upper-class students for small group conversations about the selected book.
 Many professors also incorporate the book and its themes into first-year courses and events/speakers are planned throughout the entire academic year.